We're looking for awesome people to work with our practice.

 How EMDR Therapy Works

-Eye Movement Desensitization and Reprocessing therapy consists of eight essential phases.
+Eye Movement Desensitization and Reprocessing therapy has eight essential phases.
 It’s necessary to go through all the eight phases for the EMDR therapy to work successfully.
 EMDR should always be used within a comprehensive treatment plan and should never be attempted without proper education, training, preparation, and the opportunity for reevaluation.
-Normally EMDR appointments run 90 minutes.
-While it’s possible to do shorter appointments, since every session requires an opening and a closing (like bookends), the middle portion is considerably longer during a 90 minutes session.
-This allows you to progress faster and accomplish more in fewer sessions, costing you less in the end.

 Phase 1: History and Treatment Planning